 I even wrote an article about that.
 So now, if you happen to stumble upon someone telling you coconut oil contains soluble fiber, it probably comes from me.
 Laugh it off and move on.
 Coconut does not have any fiber in it.
 I apologize for my ignorance.
 I've learned my lesson.
 It's actually the medium-chain fatty acids that work.

 Myth #2: Coconut oil's saturated fat is toxic

-"Will coconut oil's saturated fats cause heart problem?
-Is it really safe to eat?"
+"Will coconut oil's saturated fats clog arteries and cause heart problem?

 I get that a lot.
 Thanks to the many negative remarks still flying around today.
 And I always spontaneously responded, "I would have died long ago if coconut oil's saturated fats cause heart disease."

 You might not realize this.
 But if you study those coconut oil skeptics carefully, they usually do not even touch, let alone eating coconut oil.
 They'll try super hard to dig up those old-school yet false research papers on saturated fat and tell you "There, that's the fact.
-So, coconut oil is poisonous because the saturated fat is toxic".
+So, coconut oil is toxic because its saturated fats clog arteries".